Skip to content

 Habitat

 Wild Rose is a hardy perennial shrub in the Rosaceae family and is native to the Nootka Sound, which is a waterway on the west coast of Vancouver Island on the Nuu-Chah-Nulth traditional and ancestral territory.
-It commonly grows throughout the Pacific Northwest and can flourish in many habitats and difficult growing conditions.
+It grows prevalently throughout the Pacific Northwest and can flourish in many habitats and difficult growing conditions.
 You may find Wild Rose on wet or dry land, steep slopes, open forests, meadows, floodplains, shorelines, and stream banks.

 Growth, Distribution and Identification

 Throughout the world, there are over 100 species of rose and thousands of cultivated varieties.
 Nootka Rose is found throughout the Pacific Northwest from southern Alaska to the northern California coast, throughout Alberta and Montana and down south in New Mexico.
 Here in the Pacific Northwest, the 3 most common species of Wild Rose are, Rosa gymnocarpa, Rosa pisocarpa, and Rosa nutkana.
-Wild Rose flowers have 5 sweetly aromatic heart-shaped petals, which range in color from light to bright pink.
+Wild Rose flowers have 5 sweetly aromatic heart-shaped petals, ranging in color from light to bright pink.
 The leaves are alternate, having 5-7 jagged leaflets with rounded tips.
-True to their name, Wild Rose plants are considered somewhat aggressive when not managed and can become a large thicket!
+True to their name, Wild Rose plants are considered somewhat aggressive when not managed and can become quite a large thicket!
 I must say, though, they could run rampant in my backyard any day!

 Traditional uses of the plant

 All parts of the plant offer a variety of healing benefits.
 The flowers and leaves are vulnerary (wound healing) and are soothing and cooling for the skin and eyes, easing pain and reducing inflammation.
-Wild Rose petals are a much beloved edible flower, calming and soothing anxiety and stress, imparting a gentle and sweet aroma.
-Rose petals are lovely in tea or infused in honey for a sweet spoonful of heart healing to soothe grief and sadness, bringing joy and activating heart energy.
+Wild Rose petals are a much beloved edible flower, calming and soothing anxiety and stress and imparting a gentle and sweet aroma.
+Rose petals are lovely in tea or infused in honey for a sweet spoonful of heart healing to soothe grief and sadness and bringing joy and activating heart energy.
 Rose hips form in the fall after the blooming season and are nutrient-rich and full of Vitamin A, C, and E. They are a wonderful springtime tonic for the kidneys and bladder, as they are mildly astringent and diuretic.
 Rose hips are gathered either in the late fall or early spring and can be boiled in tea or dried and have been eaten raw.
 The edible part of a rose hip is the outer shell.
 Great care must be taken to remove the mass of hard hairy seeds inside, as the fine hairs are irritating to the digestive tract and mouth.
 Rose hips make a wonderful addition to jellies and jams, offering nutritional benefits and flavour enhancement.
 Indigenous people have used the roots of the plant to make a tea for easing labour pains and sore throats, and the leaves and flowers for making an eye/face wash.

-Rose Petals – my heart
+Wild Rose Petals – My Heart

-A Wild Rose infusion calls for dried wild rose petals, placed in a wide-mouthed mason jar and infused for weeks before straining off the plant material.
-This sacred oil may be used in a number of ways as a base for salves, as a massage/bath oil, and to be used in ceremony to anoint chakra points on the body as well as for offerings to pour for land and spirit.
-Essential oils may be added to increase the benefits.
-Wild Rose oil is the base for my Wild Rose Salve and Wild Rose Elixir, which both contain rose essential oil (Rose otto) and Rose Quartz crystals!
-A Triple Goddess Blessing!!!
+A Wild Rose Oil (Infusion) calls for dried wild rose petals.
+The petals are placed in a wide-mouthed mason jar and a vegetable based oil, such as jojoba or olive, is poured over top the petals, covering them completely.
+The jar is capped tightly and shaken daily, while the rose petals release their aromatic molecules into the oil, which sits for several weeks, perhaps in the sunshine, before straining off the plant material.
+This gently aromatic and sacred oil may be used in a number of ways, as a base for salves, as a massage/bath oil, and to be used in ceremony, to anoint chakra points on the body, as well as for offerings to pour for land and spirit.
+Essential oils may be added to increase the benefits, however the oil is divine on its own.
+Wild Rose oil is the base for my Wild Rose Salve and Wild Rose Elixir, which both contain rose essential oil (Rose otto) as well as rose quartz crystals!
+Something special I have done is to pour my Wild Rose Infusion at the base of the plants used the previous year.
+When I do this, I feel deeply connected to something ancient and powerful.
+Priestesses from Avalon would sprinkle sacred oils, water, and holy offerings to bless and give back to the Goddess, and I too wish to be in this same service to her and to the land.

-Healing and Harvesting
+Listening, Learning and Harvesting

 Leave a comment